Frequently Asked Questions

 Do you treat children?

-Yes, Monageer Physiotherapy offers assistance to children and adolescents who experience various sports injuries, growth disorders, and postural problems, such as balance and coordination problems, back pain, growing pains, foot pain, Knee Pain, Osgood Schlatter's disease, and other related issues.
+Yes, we offer physiotherapy treatments to children and adolescents who experience various sports injuries, growth disorders, and postural problems, such as balance and coordination problems, back pain, foot pain, Knee Pain, Osgood-Schlatter’s disease, Sever’s disease and other related issues.

 What is the difference between dry needling and acupuncture?

 At Monageer Physiotherapy Clinic, dry needling is offered as a treatment option, which is distinct from acupuncture.
-Acupuncture is an Eastern medicine technique that involves inserting needles onto the skin layer.
-On the other hand, dry needling involves the insertion of needles below the skin layer and into the muscle tissue.
-The physiotherapist can pinpoint which muscles are affected and target trigger points in those muscles with the needle.
-This helps alleviate muscle tension and enable easier movement, which is beneficial for the patient's recovery by enabling them to perform prescribed exercises more effectively.
+Acupuncture is a modernised eastern medicine technique that involves inserting needles onto the skin layer.
+On the other hand, dry needling is a western medicine technique that involves the insertion of needles into the muscle tissue.
+The physiotherapist, with the help of the patient’s feedback, can pinpoint which muscles are affected and target trigger points in those muscles with the needle.
+This helps alleviate muscle tension and enable easier movement.
+This is beneficial for the patient's recovery by enabling them to perform prescribed exercises more effectively.
+Initially this may also help the patient by giving some relief from the pain and disability caused by the injury.

 Dry needling is particularly useful in cases of very sensitive pain, such as Low Back Pain, or if the nerves are irritated, in the case of a Herniated Disc / Disc Bulge.